Matitzo/The-use-of-artificial-intelligence-algorithms-for-data-processing-in-the-GIS-environment/README.md

 ## Training deep learning model:
 This proces was also made in ArcGIS Pro using Python and ArcGIS library: arcpy (code on page 42).
 As deep learning model I used Mask-RCNN because it allows to get the localistaion and shape (poligon) of every detected object.

-Avarage precision of trained model: 46.1% (it's not hight but it was enough to get good results) Loss function:
+Avarage precision of trained model: 46.1% (it's not hight but it was enough to get good results).

+Loss function:

 ![image](https://user-images.githubusercontent.com/100380604/176911671-a51357f7-3240-448f-bc99-5eec7235e8aa.png)